temmyscope/modeltrait/README.md

 => delete([ where column => value ])

-=> softdelete([ where column => value ]) //Constrain: the table must have a deleted column , which will be set to true; else it will return a fatal error.
+//Constraint: the table must have a deleted column , which will be set to true; else it will return a fatal error.
+=> softdelete([ where column => value ])

 => fluent() returns an instance of Doctrines DBAL QueryBuilder